rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Internal Error Handling

-All the TV Settings HAL API should return error synchronously as a return argument from any of the types.
-HAL is responsible to handle system errors(e.g. out of memory) internally.
+All the TV Settings HAL API must return error synchronously as return argument.
+HAL is responsible to handle system errors internally(e.g. out of memory).

 ## Persistence Model

-TV Settings HAL will initialize the HAL with the parameters present in GENERIC_MODE_CONFIG_FILE(tvsettings.ini) file name.

-The default PQ parameters are kept as a persistent data to set during initialization.
-Every OEM vendor has to define the tvsettings.ini file name and allmodes.conf file name in OEM layer.
+Every OEM vendor has to define the tvsettings.ini file name and allmodes.conf file name in OEM layer. allmodes.conf contains supported pqmodes/formats etc.
+TV Settings HAL will initialize with the parameters present in tvsettings.ini file.

 # Nonfunctional requirements

-Following non functional requirement should be supported by the TV Settings HAL component.
+Following non functional requirement must be supported by the TV Settings HAL component.

 ## Logging and debugging requirements

-TV Settings HAL component should log all the error and critical informative messages which helps to debug/triage the issues and understand the functional flow of the system.
+TV Settings HAL component must log the error and critical info messages which helps to debug/triage the issues and understand the functional flow of the system.
+Debug logs must be disabled by default and enabled when required.

 ## Memory and performance requirements

-Make sure TV Settings HAL is not contributing more to memory and CPU utilization while handling different scenarios of Picture Quality settings.
+TV Settings HAL must not contribute to excessive memory and CPU utilization while configuring Picture Quality settings.

 ## Quality Control

-There should not be any memory leaks/corruption introduced by HAL and underneath SOC software.
-TVSettings HAL should pass coverity scan verification periodically without any issue.
+TVSettings HAL must pass coverity scan verification periodically without any issue.
-It should also pass Black duck, CMF approval, copyright checks.
+Use memory analysis tools like Valgrind to identify memory leaks/corruption introduced by HAL and underneath SOC software.

 ## Licensing

-TV Settings HAL implementation is expected to get released under the Apache License.
+TV Settings HAL implementation is expected to get released under the Apache License 2.0.

 ## Build Requirements

-TV Settings HAL source code should be build under Linux Yocto environment and should be delivered as a shared library.
+TV Settings HAL source code must be build under Linux Yocto environment and must be delivered as a shared library.

 ## Variability Management

-Any new API introduced should be implemented by all SOC vendor and RDK generic code will be compatible with specific version of TV Settings HAL software.
+Any changes in API must be implemented by all SOC vendor and RDK generic code will be compatible with specific version of TV Settings HAL software.

 ## Platform or Product Customization